Saving forests and jobs with tax shifts

 Job Creation and National Service to pay for Education

 Forest conditions can be managed to reduce wildfire risks.
 And invasive plants can be controlled if we act collectively before they become entrenched.
-The sooner we do so, the cheaper it will be.
+The sooner we do, the cheaper it will be.
 Otherwise, neglect of biodiversity will diminish forest products, fisheries, agriculture, and tourism industries.
 If we lose “eco-services” that healthy soils and forests provide (clean water, air, carbon sequestration and bio-diverse checks and balances that keep diseases and pests tolerable), then our human and economic health is at risk, impoverishing us all.

 Other invasive plants, like streamside knotweed, severely degrade salmon habitat.
 English holly is spreading at near-exponential rates, doubling every six years and having “the potential to become a dominant species in both number of individuals and area covered within a few decades… (transforming) the region’s native forests on a large scale.”
 (Dr. David Stokes, UW Bothell).